TanayPathak-17/Improper-Integrals/README.md

 *Ising.nb* contains the evaluation of various Ising integrals considered in the paper.

-*Box.nb* contains the evaluation of Box integrals considered in the paper.
+*Box.nb* contains the evaluation of various Box integrals considered in the paper.